docker/docs/ee/desktop/index.md

 ## Administrative control

-IT organizations can specify and lock configuration parameters for creation of  standardized development environment, including disabling drive sharing.
+IT organizations can specify and lock configuration parameters for the creation of  standardized development environments, including disabling drive sharing.

 Developers can then run commands using the command line without worrying about configuration settings.